bytecodealliance/governance/projects/hosted/tree-sitter-wit.md

 specification, changes to supported language bindings, or modifications that could impact downstream tooling integration.

-Given the project's role in validating WIT language evolution, RFCs would largely be based around grammar correctness.
+Given the project's role in validating WIT specification, RFCs would largely be based around grammar correctness.

 ### Production Use